Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 * ⭐ Loads fully-functional Angular component into dynamic content
 * 📖 Supports both strings and existing HTML elements as content to parse
-* 🚀 Can be used fully standalone (load components directly from vanilla js into DOM elements)
+* 🚀 Can be used fully standalone (load components into DOM elements without Angular)
 * 🏃 Works **without** needing the JiT compiler
 * 💻 Works **with** Server-Side-Rendering
 * 🔍 Loads components by their selectors, custom selectors or **any text pattern of your choice**